A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts:

 • DNA Replication: DNA replication is the process by which a cell makes a copy of its DNA.
 This process is essential for cell division and growth.
+It involves enzymes like DNA polymerase and helicase, unwinding the double helix and creating two identical daughter strands.

 • Transcription: Transcription is the process of copying the genetic information from DNA into RNA.
-RNA is then used to direct protein synthesis.
+RNA polymerase synthesizes a messenger RNA (mRNA) molecule complementary to a DNA template strand.
+This mRNA then carries the genetic code to the ribosome.

-• Translation: Translation is the process of converting the genetic information in RNA into a protein.
-This process occurs on the ribosome and involves the use of transfer RNA (tRNA) molecules.
+• Translation: Translation is the process of converting the genetic information in mRNA into a protein.
+This process occurs on the ribosome and involves the use of transfer RNA (tRNA) molecules, which carry specific amino acids to the ribosome based on the mRNA codons.
+The ribosome facilitates peptide bond formation between the amino acids, building the polypeptide chain.

 Nucleic acids and proteins are essential molecules for life.
 The synthesis of these molecules is a complex and tightly regulated process that is essential for the proper functioning of cells and organisms.

-Experiment: Nucleic Acids and Proteins Synthesis
+Experiment: Nucleic Acids and Protein Synthesis

 Materials: